Raspberry Pi 4

 You should now see the Zarhus OS boot console.

-From this point, you can login (login root
+From this point, you can login (login root) to monitor and debug the

 Raspberry Pi 4 running Zarhus OS.